symfony-si/symfony-docs-sl/book/forms.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. versionadded:: 2.3
-    Support for buttons in forms was added in Symfony 2.3.
+    Support for buttons in forms was introduced in Symfony 2.3.

 When your form contains multiple submit buttons, you can change the validation
 group depending on which button is used to submit the form.
 For example,
 consider a form in a wizard that lets you advance to the next step or go back
 to the previous step.
-Let's assume also that when returning to the previous
+Also assume that when returning to the previous step,
-step, the data of the form should be saved, but not validated.
+the data of the form should be saved, but not validated.

 First, we need to add the two buttons to the form::